Aljjohara/FinTech-Companies/README.md

 * How did the idea for the company (or project) come about?

     -  The founder believed that the financial system is inefficient, not improving, and holding back innovation.
     - In 2010, the founder came across a paper on the internet (Bitcoin: A Peer-to-Peer Electronic Cash System) by Satoshi Nakamoto, where he liked the idea that the internet can move money around the world.
-He believd that this idea can make the financial system more fair, efficient and open to all people, so he started to program Coinbase
+He believd that this idea can make the financial system more fair, efficient and open to all people, so he started to program Coinbase.

 * How is the company funded?
 How much funding have they received?
     - In 2011, Coinbase enrolled in the summer 2012 Y combinator startup incubator program
-    - In May 2013, Coinbase received $5 million Series A investment led by Fred Wilson from the venture capital firm Union Square Ventures
+    - In May 2013, Coinbase received $5 million Series A investment led by Fred Wilson from the venture capital firm Union Square Ventures.

 ## Business Activities: